 Over the next four days, my cold progressed from sore throat to runny nose to incessant coughing and back to sore throat again.
 By the time we were ready to take off for Vietnam, I loudly announced to Victor that my body was almost done fighting off toddler germs.
 If this was a sitcom, this is where the narrator’s voice would chime in with “Of course, she was wrong.”

-First few hard days in Ho Chi Minh City, besides dealing with the heat, the traffic, and the depressing realities of Vietnam war history, I was trying to figure out what’s going on with my throat.
+First few hard days in Ho Chi Minh City, besides dealing with the heat, the traffic, and the depressing realities of Vietnam war history, I was trying to figure out what was going on with my throat.
 It seemed to be getting worse and worse every day.
-Hot tea and cough drops would ease my discomfort only temporarily and soon stopped working all together.
+Hot tea and cough drops would ease my discomfort only temporarily and soon stopped working altogether.
 I started taking ibuprofen and while it worked at first, by the third day it barely made a difference.
-On the last day of Ho Chi Minh City, I opened my mouth to reply to one of Victor’s questions and my throat seized with pain.
+On the last day of Ho Chi Minh City, I opened my mouth to reply to one of Victor’s questions, and my throat seized with pain.
 I gulped air and closed my mouth.
 Obviously, something had to be done.

 Surprisingly enough, I found Hue Central Hospital just mere blocks from our Airbnb in Hue and a very cheerful review in English which stated something along the lines of, “Was in a motorbike accident, they patched me up in three hours, two thumbs up.
 Go to the International wing for English-speaking assistance.”
 It also looked like the hospital was open 24 hours a day.

-Next morning, we woke up at 6am and headed directly to the hospital, hoping that this visit wouldn’t eat up most of our sightseeing hours in Hue and well, the entirety of our travel budget.
+The next morning, we woke up at 6 am and headed directly to the hospital, hoping that this visit wouldn’t eat up most of our sightseeing hours in Hue and well, the entirety of our travel budget.

 After circling the hospital, we found the International entrance and went into an empty lobby.

-First thing I noticed were the sterilization station and the fact that all instruments were sterling silver.
-Last time I visited a doctor in US, I hazily recalled most instruments being plastic and individually pre-wrapped.
+The first thing I noticed was the sterilization station and the fact that all instruments were sterling silver.
+The last time I visited a doctor in the US, I hazily recalled most instruments being plastic and individually pre-wrapped.
 The doctor was in his mid-thirties, spoke excellent English, and took time to make me comfortable, chat with me, and thoroughly examine my throat, nose, and ears.
-In the end, he concluded that I had acute tonsillitis and prescribed antibiotics, anti-inflammatory, antihistamine, and pain reducing drugs for the next five days.
+In the end, he concluded that I had acute tonsillitis and prescribed antibiotics, anti-inflammatory, antihistamine, and pain-reducing drugs for the next five days.
 The nurse immediately typed up the prescription and they carefully went through each drug to describe usage and side effects.
-While I was discussing the medicine with the nurse, next patient, a well-dressed Vietnamese man walked into the office and was being examined by the doctor.
+While I was discussing the medicine with the nurse, the next patient, a well-dressed Vietnamese man walked into the office and was being examined by the doctor.
 Clearly, medical patient privacy laws are not quite a thing yet in Vietnam.
 I was told that the pharmacy is conveniently located on the first floor of the hospital and bid my goodbyes to the nurse and the doctor as his entire hand was inside another patient’s throat.
 I stopped myself from physically waving at him, in case he reflectively waved back.

 Downstairs, it took the pharmacy technicians ten minutes to put together my order and the total came up to around $9.
 Altogether, I was out of $44 and around 50 minutes of time, and I did not have to schedule an appointment or fill out extensive paperwork.
 My throat stopped hurting about an hour after the first round of pills and didn’t bother me again.

-Even though I have heard of medical tourism from friends who have traveled to other countries for medical or dental procedures at a fraction of what it would cost in the U.S., I have been very uncertain if I would ever feel comfortable with developing country’s medical care.
-For someone who is willing to eat basically any street food, gulp down even the strangest drinks from unidentifiable ingredients, and sleep inside stranger’s homes in rural India, apparently, I can still be fairly close-minded.
+Even though I have heard of medical tourism from friends who have traveled to other countries for medical or dental procedures at a fraction of what it would cost in the U.S., I have been very uncertain if I would ever feel comfortable with a developing country’s medical care.
+For someone willing to eat basically any street food, gulp down even the strangest drinks from unidentifiable ingredients, and sleep inside strangers’ homes in rural India, apparently, I can still be fairly close-minded.